Geriatric Caregiving Tips: Caring for Aging Loved Ones

 What is elder care?

 Elder care refers to a broad range of services and support designed to meet the unique needs of older adults.
-It can include everything from help with daily activities—like bathing, dressing, and meal preparation—to medical assistance, companionship, transportation, and end-of-life planning.
+It can include everything from help with daily activities — like bathing, dressing, and meal preparation — to medical assistance, companionship, transportation, and end-of-life planning.
+Elder care can be provided at home, in assisted living communities, skilled nursing facilities, or adult day care centers.
+The goal is to maintain quality of life, dignity, and independence for seniors as they age.

-How to pay for elder care?
+How do you pay for elder care?

 - Medicare: Covers limited short-term care (e.g., post-hospital rehab), but not long-term custodial care.